Skip to Content

 Sites or features which have yet to be assessed are excluded from the indicator; effectively this means the indicator is based on terrestrial and coastal features.
 Figures C1iv and C1v provide analogous information to that in Figure C1ii, but for features protected on SACs and SPAs.

-1. England figures based on area; Scotland, Wales, and Northern Ireland figures based on number of features.
+1. Scotland, Wales, and Northern Ireland figures based on number of features.

 Source: Natural England, Natural Resources Wales, Northern Ireland Environment Agency, NatureScot.

-1. England figures based on area; Scotland, Wales, and Northern Ireland figures based on number of features.
+1. Scotland, Wales, and Northern Ireland figures based on number of features.

 Source: Natural England, Natural Resources Wales, Northern Ireland Environment Agency, NatureScot.

-The proportion of sites in favourable or unfavourable-recovering condition increased from 58% in 2005 to 72% in 2022 for SACs.
-In the case of SPAs, this same measure increased from 73% in 2005 to a high of 84% from 2011 to 2014, before decreasing to 75% in 2022.
-The proportion in unfavourable-recovering condition has increased from 17% in 2005 to 30% in 2022 for SACs, and from 9% to 23% for SPAs.
-This change reflects improved management of sites, but is also affected by a greater number of sites/features having been assessed over time.
-Significant effort has been put into targeted conservation effort, including agreement of the management required with land-owners/occupiers.
+The proportion of sites in favourable or unfavourable-recovering condition increased slightly from 57% in 2005 to 60% in 2023 for SACs.
+In the case of SPAs, this same measure decreased from 81% in 2005 to 64% in 2023.
+The proportion in unfavourable-recovering condition has slightly increased from 12% in 2005 to 14% in 2023 for SACs, and a slight decrease from 2% to 1.6% for SPAs.
+These results do not include data for England.

 Note that there was a change in the weighting used for this measure (see technical document) since the publication in 2015, and that the results are not therefore directly comparable.
 Improved analysis in 2017 allowed the weighting to be based on the extent of protected areas in the month of the condition data, rather than just the year, increasing accuracy.